Open science practices in space biology: NASA’s Open Science Data Repository

 Invited Talks

-• “New Insights about Plant Space Experiments through Data Sharing: A Philosophical/Sociological Perspective”.
-NASA GeneLab Plant Analysis Working Group.
-Online, May 10, 2023
+• “New Insights about Plant Space Experiments through Data Sharing: A Philosophical/Sociological Perspective”, at NASA GeneLab Plant Analysis Working Group (NASA/ Online, 10 May 2023)

 • “Sociology and Scientific Research in Space”.
-NASA GeneLab for High School Program.
-Online, July 7, 2022.
+NASA GeneLab for High School Program (NASA/ Online, 7 July 2022)

 • “Experiments, Communities, and Datasets: Sociological Notes about Plant Biology on the International Space Station”.
-One O’clock Space Lecture, UCL (Online).
-March 15, 2022
+One O’clock Space Lecture (UCL/ Online, 15 March 15 2022)

-• “The International Space Station as a Platform for Plant Biology: Institutionalising a Research Community”.
-Egenis Seminar, University of Exeter (Online).
-February 21, 2022
+• “The International Space Station as a Platform for Plant Biology: Institutionalising a Research Community” (University of Exeter/ Online, 21 February 2022)

 Submitted Conference Presentations

 • “What is an institutionalized community of data users?
-NASA’s GeneLab and the Analysis Working Groups” International Society for the History, Philosophy and Social Studies of Biology.
-Toronto, July 12, 2023.
+NASA’s GeneLab and the Analysis Working Groups” International Society for the History, Philosophy and Social Studies of Biology meeting (Toronto, 12 July 12 2023)

 • “‘Scaling up’ Space Biology: The Concept of Reference Experiment” with Dana Tulodziecki.
-International Conference on Large-Scale Experiments.
-Karlsruhe Institute of Technology, Karlsruhe (Online).
-December 10, 2022.
+International Conference on Large-Scale Experiments (Karlsruhe Institute of Technology/ Online, 10 December 2022)

-• “Data Processing as Sharing Practice: Making Space Plant Biology at NASA’s GeneLab” SPSP, Ghent (Online).
-July 3, 2022
+• “Data Processing as Sharing Practice: Making Space Plant Biology at NASA’s GeneLab” SPSP (Ghent and online, 3 July 2022)

 Back to Subprojects